NanamiKubota/NanamiKubota.github.io/_tutorials/breseq_tutorial.md

 ls
 ```

 Using the same method, upload your whole genome sequence data onto beagle.
-For the purposes of this tutorial, we will be using raw sequence data which you can download from here.
+For the purposes of this tutorial, we will be using my raw sequence data which you can download from my Google Drive [here (R1)](https://drive.google.com/file/d/1RV1amXwEjlXWqtLbNGIwYDRJM-Oso7Kq/view?usp=sharing) and [here (R2)](https://drive.google.com/file/d/1jBLgchll0ahgUOQMmVL-2g5Za-jymBBK/view?usp=sharing).
+You will need both R1 and R2 files to properly align reads against the reference genome.

 ***